 What about getting some exercise or being sporty?
 Thanks to our cooperation with the University of Karlsruhe, I can take part in all its sporting activities and courses.
 Or I can just get on my bike and set off by myself.
 If I still have time to spare after all that, I can help to make sure the 'pulse' of the city never stops beating.
 For example, I can join the editorial team at the university newspaper or the student event agency erlebnisrausch, which plans and carries out all sorts of events.

 Food and snack bars around Karlshochschule

-At Karlshochschule I can find vending and coffee machines.
-Furthermore, at the KarlsCafé I can get coffee and some snacks.
+At Karlshochschule I can find the KarlsCafé where I can get coffee and some snacks.

 In the close surroundings of Karlshochschule there are many lunch cafeterias and restaurants where I can eat for € 5 to € 7 per meal, such as Lehner's (Karlstraße 21) or Aposto (Waldstraße 57).
 Furthermore, I can find a couple of student snack bars like Stövchen (Waldstraße 54), Café Emaille (Kaiserstraße 142-144) or Café Bleu (Kaiserallee 11).
 Right next to Karlshochschule is the small, cosy Italian snack bar and café called Da Serio (Karlstraße 42-44).
 Additionally, the Europaplatz is surrounded by fast food restaurants like McDonald's or Nordsee, bakeries etc. If I am looking for a nice place to eat and drink in the evenings I can go to a German brewery, e.g. Brauhaus Kühler Krug (Wilhelm-Baur-Straße 3a) or Vogelbräu (Kapellenstraße 50), which offer their own beer and regional food.